Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 More bowl projects you might like:

-Please note, these reusable bowl covers are not water resistant and if you want a seriously tight seal you will need to use foil or plastic wrap.
+Please note, these reusable bowl covers are not water resistant and if you want a tighter seal you will need to use a lid or foil or plastic wrap.
 But it’s washable and you can make it in all kinds of colors and patterns and you can use different methods to sew the elastic so you’ll get slightly different designs as I did.
+Plus it’s a great project for some of those scraps you keep collecting!

 - 2 pieces of 100% Cotton fabric, large enough for your bowl measurement (coordinating or contrast fabric)

-- Thin Elastic (the amount depends on the size of your bowl)
+- Thin Elastic (the length depends on the size of your bowl)

 - Sewing machine (optional; you can easily sew these by hand too)